rahul-ranjan-me/create-mfa-app/README.md

 ## Available scripts

-Inside the newly created project, you can run some built-in commands:
+Within the newly created project, you can execute a few embedded commands:

 ### `npm start` or `yarn start`